tukrong/api-atenx/README.md

 # Application Title: A Description
 Clients API.
 To track a client name, age, description, and duration.

+## Instruction
+- Run `bundle install` to install all gems
+- run the command `rails server` to run local server

 ## Important Links

 - [Deployed API] https://mighty-brook-13806.herokuapp.com/